 Contact Tony Wilmott

 Vicky is an experienced archaeologist whose main research interest is later prehistoric and Romano-British rural economies, especially integrating a wide range of evidence to build our understanding.
-She leads the post-excavation research on the large and complex Iron Age and Romano-British rural settlement at Stanwick, Northamptonshire, part of the Raunds Iron Age & Romano-British project).
+She leads the post-excavation research on the large and complex Iron Age and Romano-British rural settlement at Stanwick, Northamptonshire (Raunds Iron Age & Romano-British project).
 Other work includes investigating the Romano-British period around Silbury Hill, and excavation as part of the ‘Lakes and Dales’ National Archaeological Identification Survey Upland Pilot.
 Vicky’s expertise in digital recording and site survey has contributed to most of the team’s recent fieldwork projects.
 Her strategic role focusses on support for archaeology discovered outside planning process, threatened by imminent loss or destruction, or whose results remain inaccessible to the public.

 Contact Vicky Crosby

 A professional field archaeologist for four decades, Tom conducts research and leads excavations on a number of important sites, including Dover Castle, Windsor Castle, and Apethorpe Hall.
 Initially trained in post-Roman settlement and the rise of monasticism, he has developed in-depth knowledge of post-medieval gardens through work in the HLF’s Urban Parks programme and later through excavations at Marble Hill.
 Having provided expertise in metric survey and CAD skills for the team, Tom is heavily involved in the development of digital recording techniques for excavations.
 His publications include the excavation chapter of the recent Dover Great Tower book, the Silkstone Glassworks article in Post-Med Archaeology, and numerous EH/HE Research Reports.